-The Load Line #1A MRS is located at the north end of the former Load Line #1, which is situated at the eastern portion of Camp Ravenna.
-The former Load Line #1 is approximately 164 acres in area and was used to melt and load TNT and Composition B explosives into large-caliber shells during World War II and the Korean War.
+The former Load Line #1 was used to melt and load TNT and Composition B explosives into largecaliber shells during World War II and the Korean War.
 Activities initially conducted near the MRS included packing and shipping.
 After munitions manufacturing ceased at Load Line #1, the later activities near the MRS included the demilitarization of primers containing propellants at a former popping furnace.